650Vue project logo

 A 6502 Emulator (okay, Simulator) in Javascript

 I currently work with Info-Tech Research Group, where we primarily use Ruby on Rails for application development.
 Some time ago, Vue.js emerged as our preferred front-end framework, edging out both Angular and React in a lengthy evaluation process.
-I think Vue was absolutely the right choice to pair with Rails at the time (although the landscape is always changing!), but it is fair to say that I have never been a Javascript guy.
+I think Vue.js was absolutely the right choice to pair with Rails at the time, although Hotwire, Turbo, and Stimulus, have completed changed the way we think about pairing Javascript and Rails.
+Either way, it is fair to say that I have never been a Javascript guy.
 In fact, I've always viewed Javascript with a bit of suspicion.
 After all, I was online before Javascript even existed, and I lived through many of its early teething pains.

 What happened next was unexpected and strange but not atypical of my creative process.
 A pattern emerged from my early Vue experiments, and before long my experimentation came into focus.
 I wasn't just goofing around anymore; I had a direction.
 I was building a single-page application, which evolved into 650Vue, a simulated 6502-based computer built in Vue and capable of running non-trivial software on a virtual machine in the browser.